RealTimeLogic/MinnowServer/doc/arch/README.md

 This directory contains porting code for ESP8266.
 The code should be very similar for ESP32.
 You may use this code "as is" with [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) or with the [SharkSSL ESP8266 IDE](https://realtimelogic.com/downloads/sharkssl/ESP8266/).
 The server runs in non secure mode when used with the esp-open-rtos package and in secure (TLS) mode when used with the SharkSSL ESP8266 IDE.

+## ESP32
+The Minnow Server Reference Example is also included in the [SharkSSL ESP32 IDE](https://realtimelogic.com/downloads/sharkssl/ESP32/)

 ### Note:

 The much more sophisticated Barracuda App Server, which includes WebSockets, is also available for ESP32 (WROVER).
 See the [Barracuda App Server for ESP32](https://realtimelogic.com/downloads/bas/ESP32/) download page for details.